 Currently, AZ are manufactured in Buenos Aires at the request and in the traditional way.

-Incidentally, in Argentina, l'OT (Typical union Orchestras), and civil society La Casa del bandoneon to reverse the situation, began to collect signatures for the bandoneon is declared Cultural Heritage of the Nation.
+it begins, in Argentina, l'OT (Typical union Orchestras), and civil society La Casa del bandoneon to reverse the situation, began to collect signatures for the bandoneon is declared Cultural Heritage of the Nation.

 Exhibition of original instruments are in museums in Germany the family Preuss in Lichtenberg, and family Steinhart Kirchzarten / Freiburg.